logicblocks/salutem/docs/getting-started.md

 not re-evaluated as part of resolution.
 In order to keep the cached result up-to-date, use a [maintenance pipeline](#the-maintenance-pipeline).

-To resolve all of the checks in the registry:
+To resolve all the checks in the registry:

 ```clojure
 (salutem/resolve-checks registry)